dpbriggs/redis-oxide-py/README.rst

 MSET, MSETNX and ZADD
 ^^^^^^^^^^^^^^^^^^^^^

 These commands all accept a mapping of key/value pairs.
-In redis-py 2.X this mapping could be specified as ``*args`` or as ``**kwargs``.
+In redis-oxide-py 2.X this mapping could be specified as ``*args`` or as ``**kwargs``.
 Both of these styles caused issues when Redis introduced optional flags to ZADD.
 Relying on ``*args`` caused issues with the optional argument order, especially in Python 2.7.
 Relying on ``**kwargs`` caused potential collision issues of user keys with the argument names in the method signature.

-To resolve this, redis-py 3.0 has changed these three commands to all accept a single positional argument named mapping that is expected to be a dict.
+To resolve this, redis-oxide-py 3.0 has changed these three commands to all accept a single positional argument named mapping that is expected to be a dict.
 For MSET and MSETNX, the dict is a mapping of key-names -> values.
 For ZADD, the dict is a mapping of element-names -> score.